 - to read, art work (for a class), etc.; have enough work to last the entire period.
 If you do not, the study hall monitor may provide you with something to do. - B. Take care of restroom needs and locker supplies during class passing time. - C. Everyone is to be seated and quiet by the time the bell rings. - D. No passes for restrooms or lockers unless it is an emergency.
 Library passes are to be dated and time recorded.
 Passes are required from a teacher if you wish to visit the teacher during the period.
 Students will not be allowed to get a pass from the teacher during the class. - E. No sleeping, cards, or games. - F. Students do not have permission to speak during class, unless given specific permission to work with another student on homework. - G. Students must leave others alone, to allow everyone to get work done in an undisturbed, quiet atmosphere.
 Violation of this or any other rule may result in detention time served at the discretion of the teacher. - H. All other school rules apply at all times.
-Students diverging from a direct path to their destination (and back) as noted on their pass will face a detention as well. - I. Students choosing to violate these rules and regulations are subject to disciplinary action. - J. Students failing a class or classes must have a pass from their teacher if they wish to use the library or computers.
+Students diverging from a direct path to their destination (and back) as noted on their pass will face a detention as well. - I. Students choosing to violate these rules and regulations are subject to disciplinary action.

 Study halls are a part of the total education program at Friend High School.
 They should not be viewed as free time.
-If time is well spent in the study hall, it can improve grades and reduce the after school work load.
+If time is well spent in the study hall, it can improve grades and reduce the after-school work load.